ryanhellyer/hellish-simplicity/readme.txt

 No need to query var support in initial version.

+# this doesn't work, because terms need to be stored for use with each post path too.
+Don't want to hunt through object looking for terms.
 $index = array(
 	'home_url'     => esc_url( home_url() ),
 	'templates'    => $this->templates(),